upscayl/upscayl/README.md

 - **How does Upscayl work?**
   - Upscayl uses AI models to enhance your images by guessing what the details could be.
 It uses Real-ESRGAN to achieve this.
 - **Is there a CLI available?**
-  - The CLI tool is called real-esrgan-ncnn-vulkan and it's available on the Real-ESRGAN repository.
+  - The CLI tool is called [upscayl-ncnn](https://github.com/upscayl/upscayl-ncnn).
-  - As of v2.9, we're using our fork of Real-ESRGAN-ncnn-vulkan at https://github.com/upscayl/upscayl-ncnn.
 - **Do I need a GPU for this to work?**
   - Yes, unfortunately.
 NCNN Vulkan requires a Vulkan-compatible GPU.
 Upscayl won't work with **most** iGPUs or CPUs.
 But hey, no harm in trying ;)
     - @Wyrdgirn has contributed a workaround for Windows and Linux in [#390](https://github.com/upscayl/upscayl/issues/390)!
 Nobody knows how to manipulate the macOS and Haiku frameworks...